preethampaul/gdrive2/docs/gdrive.rst

 |              | not in *seq*.        |
 +--------------+----------------------+
 Note that these do not have ** character as in glob patterns.
-To get the functionality of path search, use *--path-search* arguement in **gdrive.find** or **path_search = True** in **gdrive.drive_util.query_to_paths()**.
+To get the functionality of path search, use *--path-search* arguement in **gdrive2.find** or **path_search = True** in **gdrive2.drive_util.query_to_paths()**.

-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: cd

-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: mkdir

-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: rm

 Upload/Download:
 --------------------
-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: add

-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: push

-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: pull

 Miscellaneous:
 --------------------
-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: help

-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: rmgd

-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: default

-.. currentmodule:: gdrive.gd
+.. currentmodule:: gdrive2.gd
 .. autofunction:: version

-gdrive.drive\_util module
+gdrive2.drive\_util module
 ####################

-These functions are utility functions which are used in gd to control files in gdrive.
+These functions are utility functions which are used in gd to control files in gdrive2.
 The functions here take pyDrive.GoogleDrive() object as an arguement to do this.

-.. automodule:: gdrive.drive_util
+.. automodule:: gdrive2.drive_util
    :members:
    :undoc-members:
    :show-inheritance:

-gdrive.auth\_util module
+gdrive2.auth\_util module
 ####################

 This module contains functions which are responsible for managing the pyDrive.GoogleAuth() object.
 The functions here are used in gd to authenticate users, check for username cedentials and adding client files on the system.

-.. automodule:: gdrive.auth_util
+.. automodule:: gdrive2.auth_util
    :members:
    :undoc-members:
    :show-inheritance: